The Fiduciary Standard: Why is it so important?

 Are your financial advisors working in your best interests?
 Or their own?
 It's a very big deal and you must find out.
 Fortunately, it's easy to do.
 Just ask!

-Financial advisors in the US come in all shapes and sizes but they generally can be put in one of three categories .. a broker (think Merrill Lynch, Morgan Stanley etc.), an insurance agent (think Northwestern Mutual, Prudential etc.) or a Registered Investment Advisor (think Anglia Advisors etc.)
+Financial advisors in the US come in all shapes and sizes but they generally can be put in one of three categories .. a broker (think any bank or credit union or Merrill Lynch, Morgan Stanley etc.), an insurance agent (think Northwestern Mutual, Prudential etc.) or a Registered Investment Advisor (think Anglia Advisors etc.)

 Every financial advisor is legally subject to one of two standards: the fiduciary standard or the suitability standard.

 THE FIDUCIARY STANDARD...

 ...requires that advisors always put their clients' best interests ahead of their own and those of their employers, disclosing any and all conflicts of interest and resolving any conflicts that may arise to the benefit of the clients.
 Solutions can be recommended only if they are, in the opinion of the advisor, the best available in terms of the clients’ interests, regardless of any advantage that may be accrued to advisors by recommending them.

 It imposes a duty of loyalty and care on advisors, ensuring they do their best to give the most thorough and accurate analysis possible.
 Advisors must guarantee that clients understand the cost implications of the entire engagement (not just the fees you are paying to them).